netbirdio/docs/docs/integrations/identity-providers/self-hosted/azure-ad.md

 :::tip self-hosted idp
-If you prefer to have full control over authentication and authorization of your NetBird network, there are good self-hosted alternatives to the managed Auth0 service like [Keycloak](/integrations/identity-providers/self-hosted/using-netbird-with-keycloak).
+If you prefer to have full control over authentication and authorization of your NetBird network, there are good self-hosted alternatives to the managed Azure service like [Keycloak](/integrations/identity-providers/self-hosted/using-netbird-with-keycloak).
 :::

 Before you start creating and configuring an Azure AD application, ensure that you have the following: